retypeapp/retype/components/card.md

 The link target always comes from the destination in parentheses.
 There is no separate `link` Card attribute.

 Use shorthand labels such as `vert` only when no other Card properties are set.
-If you combine a layout with custom properties, set it with the `layout` attribute, such as `layout="vert"`, `layout="vertical"`, or `layout="compact"`.
+If you combine a layout with custom properties, set it with the `layout` attribute, such as `layout="vert"`, `layout="vertical"`, `layout="compact"`, `layout="signal"`, or `layout="snap"`.

 ---

 ## Layouts

-Cards support three layout modes: horizontal, vertical, and compact.
+Cards support five layout modes: horizontal, vertical, compact, signal, and snap.

 ### Horizontal (default)